-Our general and administrative expenses primarily consist of (i) salaries and benefits for our general and administrative staff, (ii) share-based compensation, (iii) professional service fees, and (iv) other expenses primarily including travel expenses, general office expenses, and office rental expenses.
+General and administrative expenses consist primarily of (i) professional service fees, and (ii) share-based compensation, and (iii) salaries and welfare for general and administrative personnel and (iv) allowance for credit loss.
 We expect our general and administrative expenses to remain stable as percentage of our revenue as we continue to grow our business while improving our operating efficiency.